-Students create a final electronic portfolio to reflect their professional growth and development in Special Education.
+Students create a Live Text portfolio to reflect their professional growth and development in Special Education: Autism Spectrum Disorders.
 The portfolio is the accumulation of artifacts and written reflections they have collected throughout the course work taken and practicum experiences they have completed.